 Why should shipping companies use wind and solar power?

-Firstly wind and solar power used onboard ships reduces the use of fossil fuels and this results in less air pollution less & greenhouse gas emissions.
+Firstly wind and solar power used on-board ships reduces the use of fossil fuels and this results in less air pollution less & greenhouse gas emissions.
 So simply put, wind and solar power are better for the environment compared to burning oil, diesel fuel or LNG etc. Secondly less fuel used means reduced operating costs for the owner or operator of the ship.
 There are also other benefits which we would be pleased to explain these in more detail to ship builders, designers, owners and operators.

 Why not just put very big sails on a ship?

-Big sails on a ship can cause big problems just as they did during the age of the sailing ship.
+Very big sails on a ship can cause major problems just as they did during the age of the sailing ship.
 The aim of the Aquarius MRE System is not only to use wind power on a ship, but also to do it in such a way so that the safety of the crew and vessel are not compromised.
 In addition the system brings in other technologies such as energy storage, wind power devices & solar modules.
+Large flexible sails are suitable for certain types of vessels but our research indicates they are not ideal for large ships such as tankers, RoRo vesslels, cargo ships and bulkers.
+The EnergySail used by Aquarius MRE has also been designed so that it is suitable for a wide range of ships from passenger ferries to very large oil tankers and ore carrying ships.

 I have seen smaller vessels with rigid sails, why not just put bigger variations of these on a ship?

 Ocean going ships are designed differently than those that operate in sheltered waters such as bays, harbours or rivers therefore a wind and solar power solution for these vessels must be designed to take that into account.
-Rigid wing sails for example work well on small yachts but our research has shown that they are not ideally suited for large ocean going ships.
+Rigid wing sails for example work well on yachts but our research has shown that they are not ideally suited for large ocean going ships.

 Do the sails move?